 It was while a POW at Camp O’Donnell that Leroy was credited with saving the life of Sgt.
 Lewis Wallisch who was in the camp hospital.
 Knowing that if Wallisch stayed in the hospital he would most likely die, Leroy, convinced Wallisch to go out on a work detail with him.
 So the Japanese would think Wallisch was healthy enough to work, Leroy helped him walk out of the camp.

-On the work detail, Leroy and the other POWs recovered disabled vehicles as scrap metal.
+On the work detail – which was known as the Calacoon Detail – the POWs recovered disabled vehicles as scrap metal.
 Since the cars and trucks did not run, the POWs would tie them together with rope and tow them behind an operational vehicle.
-Each man would steer one of the vehicles that were tied together by rope.
+Each man would steer one of the vehicles that were tied together by rope which the POWs quickly discovered would break if any of the vehicles in the caravan applied its brakes.
+The vehicles were taken to Calacoon or San Fernando where other POWs attempted to get them running.
+The ones they got running were sent to the Bachrach Garage where other POWs made additional repairs.
+The vehicles they could not get running were stripped for spare parts and crushed so they could be sent to Japan.

 While on the scrap metal detail Leroy became ill and sent to Cabanatuan #1 and was put in the camp hospital immediately after arriving in the camp.
 According to medical records from the camp hospital, he was tested for tuberculosis on June 6.
 The results were negative, but no date of discharge was given.